-9. ETHICS
+10. ETHICS

-We will secure NRES approval for the study.
-In seeking approval for the proposed study we will need to consider potential risks as described above.
+We have secured NRES approval for the study (ref 17/LO/1596).
+In seeking approval for the proposed study, we considered potential risks as described above.

 Site-specific assessment will then be undertaken by the NHS R&D offices at the participating NHS Trusts as part of the research governance review.